 Chapter 1: Messages

 Hundreds of feet below the land, a dark stone covered room was slowly lit by flames.
-Dew dropped from the ceiling in a slow flow, yet the flames were not hindered.
+Dew dripped from the ceiling in slow flow, yet the flames were not hindered.
 The place was big enough to hold a few hundred people but only a few stood in this room, around an altar covered in strange symbols.
 The altar was trenched heavily in the ground as if it seemed to go far beyond the room’s floor.

 The place was quiet save for the whispers of the cloaked figures.
 On the chest of their cloaks a symbol of an oak tree, decaying brown and with star-shaped leaves weathered and blackened, falling into place.

 It was unclear what race these figures herald from only that all were short in height, all except one.
 The leader stood taller than all of them.
 With a large knife in hand, he walked to the center.
-There a woman with a horse shaped face and a thin layer of gray fur covering most of her body.
+There a woman with a horse-shaped face and a thin layer of gray fur covering most of her body.
 Her hair, much like a mane was blonde and tied in a bun to prevent extra movement.
 She laid nearly naked in her sparse attire, bound and gagged to the altar.